manojk-sai/QuizPortfolioApp/README.md

 A full-stack quiz platform built to showcase production-ready practices across frontend, API design, and secure authentication.
 The system ships as three deployable parts (React UI + quiz service + auth service), and is structured to be easy to run locally or deploy as separate services.

 ## Why this project stands out
-- **Modern full stack architecture**: React 19 + Spring Boot 3.x microservices with JWT-based auth.
+- **Production-style architecture**: React 19 frontend with Spring Boot 3.x microservices and stateless JWT authentication.
-- **Scalable domain design**: clear separation between authentication and quiz/scoring logic.
+- **Clear service boundaries**: authentication isolated from quiz and scoring logic to reflect real microservice deployments.
-- **API first implementation**: REST endpoints and OpenAPI annotations for easy integration.
+- **API-first design**: well defined REST contracts with OpenAPI documentation for frontend and third-party consumers.
-- **Security minded defaults**: BCrypt password hashing, JWT tokens, and role-based access in the API.
+- **Security-first defaults**: BCrypt password hashing, signed JWTs, and role-based access enforced at the API layer.

 ## Features
 - User registration & login with JWT issuance.